 Now someone might come to their defense and say they’re just being careful with their words and such, but it’s easy to read between the lines and see “Yes we understand this is important, but not enough for us to care.”
-Unfortunately, THS seems to default to homeowners complaints and regularly deflect the concerns of sitters.
+Unfortunately, THS seems to default to homeowners’ complaints and regularly deflect the concerns of sitters.
 While we haven’t personally had this experience, we are members of various house sitting Facebook groups where people have shared their disconcerting experiences.

 How to Make this Work for You

 Homeowners have property and pets to protect.
-Sitters need to be wary of homeowners taking advantage.
-Both would be left in a tight spot at last minute cancellations.
+Sitters need to be wary of homeowners asking for too much or exchanging too little.
+Both would be left in a tight spot with last-minute cancellations.

-If you need assistance, still message them a ton on their chat function.
+If you need assistance, still message THS a ton on their chat function.
 They need to step up their customer service.
 They’re growing bigger and bigger every day, so the only way they will listen is if their customer base shows up in sheer numbers.

 Ideally, you can minimize any need to use their customer service function by communicating expectations and needs with the person you are house sitting for or the person that is house sitting for you.
-Only choose to sit for homeowners who recognize this is an equal exchange.
+Only choose to engage persons who recognize this is an equal exchange.

-Review System Needs Work
+The TrustedHousesitters Review System Sorely Needs Work

 If you’ve ever used other sharing platforms like Airbnb or Couchsurfing, you’ll know that immediately after the experience is over, you get an email reminding you to “review” the other person.
-Usually, these are double-blind reviews, where you each review the other person within a time frame, and then the reviews are published at the end of this period.
+Usually, these are double-blind reviews where you each review the other person within a time frame and then the reviews are published at the end of this period.

 How to Make this Work for You

 Maybe a third time, you do the same, but also add in that reviews are a house sitter’s lifeblood, and you’d really love to help them out again someday if they need it.
-In the end, we got a review from each person we reminded – these first few are important, so don’t give up!
+In the end, we got a review from each person we reminded.
+These first few are important, so don’t give up!